NOAA-OWP/ngen/doc/NextGen_ON_CONUS.md

 mpirun -n 32 ./cmake_build_mpi/ngen ./hydrofabric/conus.gpkg '' ./hydrofabric/conus.gpkg '' data/baseline/realizations/conus_bmi_multi_realization_config_w_sloth_noah_pet_lgc_trt.json conus_partition_32.json
 ```

 The wall clock timing in our tests for various realization configurations running 10 day simulation are tabulated as follows.
-Note that the timing values are from a single run, on different machines with similar architecture, but no averaging was attempted.
+Note that the timing values are from a single run, on different machines with similar architecture, no averaging was attempted.
 Note also that frequent `print` statement to the standard output in submodules/model codes can significantly increase the `Computation Time`.

 | Realization | Number of CPUs | Initialization Time (s) | Computation Time (s) | Total Time (s) |
 | ------------- | :-----: | :--------: | :--------: | :--------: |